CampaignMorph

 Frequently Asked Questions

-What does "Repeating" do?
+1. What does the 'Repeating' option do?

-How do I use the copied CSS?
+2. How do I use the generated CSS in my project?